Lars-m/gatsby-fullstackjs-spring2019/src/pages/period1/day3.md

 ---
-period: "Period-1"
+period: "Flow-1"
 title: "Day-2, Vanilla JavaScript continued, Node, Babel "
 date: "14-02-2019"
 pageintro: |
-   es2015 Promises
+   es2015 Promises.

-   es2016 Async/await
+   es2016 Async/await.

-   We will use these topics over and over throughout the semester
+   We will use these topics over and over throughout the semester.
 ---

 ### Before this lesson you should: